Strong convergence rates for Markovian representations of fractional processes: Introduction

+where $W$ is standard Brownian motion, $W^H$ is Volterra Brownian motion\footnote{Also known as Riemann--Liouville fractional Brownian motion or L\'evy's definition of fractional Brownian motion.} with Hurst index $H \in (0,1/2)$, and $Y(x)$ is an Ornstein--Uhlenbeck process with speed of mean reversion $x \in (0,\infty)$.
+The random field $Y_t(x)$, which is depicted in \autoref{fig:random_field}, has a version which is H\"older continuous in $t$ and smooth in $x$; see \autoref{lem:vol} for the precise statement.
+Thanks to this spatial smoothness, the integral $dx$ can be approximated efficiently using high-order quadrature rules, following and extending \cite{carmona2000approximation, harms2019affine, abijaber2019lifting, abijaber2019multifactor}.
+This leads to numerical approximations of the Volterra Brownian motion $W^H$.

+The main result of this article is that Volterra Brownian motion can be approximated at arbitrarily high polynomial convergence rates by weighted sums of Ornstein--Uhlenbeck processes; see \autoref{thm:main} for the precise statement and error criterion.
+By arbitrarily high polynomial convergence rates we mean that $m$-point interpolatory quadrature on $n$ suitably chosen spatial quadrature intervals leads to a discretization error of order $n^{-r}$ for all $r\in (0,2Hm/3)$; see \autoref{rem:rate}.
+Thus, a given rate $r>0$ can be achieved by choosing $m>3r/(2H)$.
+Note that low Hurst indices $H$ require high spatial quadrature orders $m$ to achieve a given approximation rate $r$.
+A visual impression of the quality of this approximation can be obtained from \autoref{fig:paths}.
+The upper bound $2Hm/3$ on the convergence rate closely matches the numerically observed rate; see \autoref{fig:errors}.

-Our result has applications to fractional volatility modeling.
-One implication, which is spelled out in \autoref{thm:main}, is that put prices in the rough Bergomi model converge at the same rate as the underlying fractional volatility process.
-By put-call parity, this extends to call prices if the Brownian motions $B$ and $W$ are negatively correlated, as explained in \autoref{rem:putcall}.
+The motivation of this article is to develop efficient Monte Carlo methods for fractional (or rough) volatility models \cite{gatheral2018volatility, bayer2016pricing, bennedsen2016decoupling, bayer2020regularity, horvath2017functional}, which have been introduced on the grounds of extensive empirical evidence \cite{gatheral2018volatility, bayer2016pricing, bennedsen2016decoupling} and theoretical results \cite{alos2007short, fukasawa2011asymptotic, forde2017asymptotics, bayer2019short}.
+Under our discretization, put prices in the rough Bergomi model converge at the same rate as the underlying fractional volatility process; see \autoref{thm:main}.
+By put-call parity, this extends to call prices if the the asset and volatility processes are driven by negatively correlated Brownian motions, as explained at the end of \autoref{rem:putcall}.
 A fully discrete Monte Carlo scheme for the rough Bergomi model can be obtained by discretizing the Ornstein--Uhlenbeck processes of \autoref{thm:main} in time.
 This can be done efficiently because the covariance matrix of the Ornstein--Uhlenbeck increments has low numerical rank if the time steps are small.